1 Flag Availability

 The Stars and Stripes Flag Store accepts flags for retirement.
 We work with local Boy Scout Troops and VFW Posts to ensure flags are properly disposed through a burning ceremony.
 If you are not in the Rochester Area, reach out to your local Veteran, Boy Scout Troop or Civic organization to see if they accept flags for retirement ceremonies.

-Our two main flag vendors, Valley Forge and Eder are headquartered and manufacturer their flags in the United States.
+Our two main flag vendors, Valley Forge and Eder are headquartered and manufacture their flags in the United States.

 Valley Forge was founded in 1882 originally as a burlap bag business.
 During the Depression Era, the company evolved to meet the increasing demand for United States Flags.
 This marked the beginning to the Valley Forge Flag Brand.
 They are headquartered in Wyomissing, Pennsylvania and manufacturer their flags in facilities throughout South Carolina.